 2. Performance Issues and Limitations

 RDP performance can be problematic sometimes, particularly if you use slow or unreliable internet connections.
 Lag, latency, and disconnections can frustrate users and hinder productivity.
 The main reason is that RDP data transmission is only sometimes optimized for all network conditions.
-If you are experiencing frequent performance hiccups, it might be time to look for a remote desktop alternative.
+If you are experiencing frequent performance hiccups, it might be time to look for an RDP alternative.

 Luckily, many RDP alternatives are engineered explicitly to optimize performance even in poor network conditions.
 Tools like AnyDesk and Splashtop apply advanced compression algorithms and low-latency protocols to ensure uninterrupted, smooth remote access experiences.
 By switching to one of these alternatives, you can work more efficiently, even when your internet connection isn’t perfect.
 All these performance-compliant features are in MilesWeb’s web hosting servers, which assures 99.95% uptime for all websites and applications.